Skip to main content

 Image from Flare Department

-The attentive service and surprising flavours at Entrepot make it one of the most delightful casual fine-dining experiences in the city.
-Inside, the atmosphere is comfortable and breezy with decor that’s reminiscent of a converted loft space.
-The chefs adjust the menu daily with a focus on fish, vegetables and game dishes sourced according to seasonal availability.
-Each plate has a deceptive simplicity where humble ingredients like fennel or beetroot are lovingly-prepared and given space to shine.
+The attentive service and surprising flavours at Entrepot make it one of the city's most delightful casual fine-dining experiences.
+Inside, the atmosphere is comfortable and breezy, with decor reminiscent of a converted loft space.
+The chefs adjust the menu daily, focusing on fish, vegetables, and game dishes sourced according to seasonal availability.
+Each plate has a deceptive simplicity, where humble ingredients like fennel or beetroot are lovingly prepared and given space to shine.

 Jen's Bing

-Having opened their first shop in Oud-West, Jen's Bing recently launched their Plantage outpost, which brings the best of Taiwan to the east of the city.
-While this branch is more focused on dining in and food, bubble tea and drinks are the main sellers here, with everything from tapioca milk teas to fresh and fruity hibiscus, lemonade, brown sugar boba, cold milk foam and more.
+Having opened their first shop in Oud-West, Jen's Bing recently launched their Plantage outpost, bringing Taiwan's best to the east of the city.
+While this branch focuses more on dining in and food, bubble tea and drinks are the leading sellers here, with everything from tapioca milk teas to fresh and fruity hibiscus, lemonade, brown sugar boba, cold milk foam and more.
 Sugar and ice are adjustable, and there are great toppings to choose from, such as brown sugar bubble or coconut jelly, while oat milk, soy and coconut are also on the menu.
 If you need a pick-me-up, check out the Dan Bing crispy wraps or the Guo Bao – bao buns stuffed with pork belly or crispy chicken bites.